tomomasayamasaki/RBFleX-NAS/README.md

 If you use ImageNet16-120 for NATS-Bench, please store the dataset in `./dataset/ImageNet16`.
 NATS-Bench GitHub explains the ImageNet16-120 dataset.

 ### Taskonomy for TransNAS-Bench-101
+You may download Taskonomy RGB images as the dataset from [website](http://taskonomy.stanford.edu), and then put them in `./dataset/TASKONOMY/rgb`.

 ### SST-2 for NAFBee(BERT)
+You may download SST-2 dataset in `./dataset/SST-2`.